jcameron84/3813_A1/README.md

 <h2>Joel Cameron - s5220233</h2>

 <h3>Git Organisation</h3>
-Since I am the only developer on this project, I will use the main branch as my development branch.
+Since I am the only developer on this project, I will use the main branch as my development branch this also makes it slightly more convinient for pushing and pulling changes.
 I will post a commit either at the end of a coding session or when I complete a significant chunk of work.
+During the middle stage of the project I forgot to commit since no one else is relying on me pushing my changes.

 <h3>Data Structures</h3>
 <h4>Users</h4>